 However, if the team is unable to pull information directly from the wearable devices, they will continue the research from the 2016 wearables team and investigate data available on the paired phones and information stored by the company in the cloud.
 These devices and accounts include various different databases with valuable information that can aid in criminal investigations.Four Devices to Test

 The team will work with four smart watches with fitness capabilities: the Samsung Galaxy Watch, the Fitbit Versa, the Garmin Fenix 5, and the Apple Watch Series 4.
 These four devices are the top smartwatches currently available.
 This week, the team began with datagen for the Galaxy Watch and the Fitbit Versa.
 This included testing the movement and heart rate sensors, GPS, and third party applications.
 Beyond testing each device as a smart watch, a team member took the first two devices home for a night.
 Check back on the team’s next blog post to see what artifacts they were able to find!

-The post Mobile Device Forensics Update 2 appeared first on The Leahy Center for Digital Investigation.
+The post Wearable Forensics Team 1 appeared first on The Leahy Center for Digital Investigation.